dxatscale/sfpowerkit/README.md

 $ sfdx plugins:install sfpowerkit@beta
 ```

-To review a pull request (for contributors/reviewers), the fastest option is to install the specific version of the plugin using @ version
+To review a pull request (for contributors/reviewers), the best option is to clone the repository, checkout to the particular branch and utilize the following command from the project directory

 ```
-$ sfdx plugins:install sfpowerkit@<version>
+$ sfdx plugins:link
 ```

 ## Source Related Functionalities